How to Live Without Fear in 2013 (Joshua 1:9)

 2. How does the Bible factor into our being strong and courageous?

-3. What is our only hope for leading our lives strong and courageous?
+3. What is our only hope for leading our lives with strength and courage?